Adam and Eve Are Driven out of Eden (1866), by Gustave Doré (1832-1883) [public domain / Wikimedia Commons]

 “The last two Popes do not consider monogenism to be the binding teaching of the Church the way Dave Armstrong does.”

-As I have said many times now (and after this I am done with this ridiculous exchange, at least for tonight), my primary concern from the beginning of the analysis of Fr.
-Barron, was (quite obviously) to defend the historicity of Adam and Eve, which you and he have denied.
+As I have said many times now (and after this I am done with this ridiculous exchange, at least for tonight), my primary concern from the beginning was to defend the historicity of Adam and Eve, which you and he have denied.
 This is a far more troublesome and erroneous position than polygenism — which is mostly a matter of science, that has nothing whatsoever to do with the question of original sin, since the latter can’t be observed under a microscope or preserved in a test tube.
 God supernaturally creates each soul at conception.

 But keep beating that dead horse.
 It’s all you got, I guess (along with the increasingly shrill name-calling, that won’t faze me one bit).